-There are excellent chain hotels in the Church Street area, making the choice of where to stay an easy one.
+There are excellent chain hotels in the Church Street area, so choosing where to stay is easy.
 If you are staying in the Church Street or Downtown area, you have several great options:

-- Best Budget Hotel in Church Street-Downtown: Hilton Garden Inn Burlington Downtown
+- Budget Hotel in Church Street-Downtown: Hilton Garden Inn Burlington Downtown

-- Best Mid-Range Hotel in Church Street-Downtown: Courtyard Burlington Harbor
+- Mid-Range Hotel in Church Street-Downtown: Courtyard Burlington Harbor

-- Best Luxury Hotel in Church Street-Downtown: Hotel Vermont
+- Luxury Hotel in Church Street-Downtown: Hotel Vermont

 7. The Hill-University of Vermont